kyleharper/battery-callback/README.md

 ## Battery Callback allows you to trigger JS functionality with the users battery charge in mind.

-When conditionally loading content you may want to check if the users battery charge is high enough to handle the content you're embeding.
-If their battery is low you may want user confirmation before they dive into content that could eat away at their battery and make their device unusable.
+When conditionally loading content you may want to check if the users battery charge is high enough to handle the content you're embedding.
+If their battery is low you may want user confirmation before they dive into content that could eat away at their battery making their device unusable.

 ### Configuration
 * `batteryThreshold` (Int) Battery level to trigger alert (Default: 0.1)